MoeSadoon/budgety/README.md

 # Budgety

 ## Premise
-A a budgeting app built using:
+A a budgeting web app built using:
 - HTML5
 - CSS3
 - JavaScript